 ScrOG employs a screen or mesh positioned above the canopy to support the plants as they grow.
 Growers weave branches through the screen, training them to grow horizontally.
 This technique ensures an even distribution of light and encourages bud development across the entire canopy.
 ScrOG is ideal for maximising yields in confined spaces and promoting consistent bud quality.

-Sea Of Green (SOG):
+Sea of Green (SOG):

 SOG involves cultivating numerous small plants closely together, typically in a hydroponic system.
 By reducing vegetative growth and focusing on flowering early, SOG produces a sea of densely packed buds.
 This method is favoured for its ability to expedite the flowering process and achieve high yields in a short time frame.